pflanze/xmlhub-indexer/README.md

 ### Downloads

-You can download pre-built binaries (currently for MacOS, built manually) from [xmlhub-indexer-binaries](https://cevo-git.ethz.ch/cevo-resources/xmlhub-indexer-binaries).
+You can download pre-built binaries (currently for macOS, built manually) from [xmlhub-indexer-binaries](https://cevo-git.ethz.ch/cevo-resources/xmlhub-indexer-binaries).